spatie/statamic-responsive-images/README.md

 Where `image` is the handle of our responsive field.

-This will render an `<picture>` tag with srcsets.
+This will render a `<picture>` tag with srcsets.
 The tag uses JavaScript to define the value of the `sizes` attribute.
 This way the browser will always download the correct image depending on the your screens pixel density and the parent container element width.

 ## Configuration

 This addon comes with its own config file.
 The config lives in `config/statamic/responsive-images.php`.
 Please take a look at the file yourself and go through each setting.
 We have configured it to some defaults.
 These config values apply globally, and can be overriden either through entry values or through tag parameters on individual basis.
+If you are not sure what to change, then the only interest point is the `breakpoints` setting which configures the breakpoint key name and the numerical value the breakpoint kicks in.

 This addon relies on Statamic Glide and its assets, so a quick tour to `config/statamic/assets.php` is a also good idea.
 Particularly the `statamic.assets.image_manipulation.cache` setting.
 We recommend setting it to `false` so only images actually requested by a browser are generated.
 The first time the image is loaded will be slow, but Glide still has an internal cache that it will serve from the next time.
 This saves a lot on server resources and storage requirements.
 If you are curious about this more, we recommend reading Statamic documentation about this [here](https://statamic.dev/image-manipulation#caching).